Lovina Bali, Indonesia Travel Guide

 Gitgit Waterfall offers a straightforward walk, while Munduk Waterfalls are moderate.
 Sekumpul Waterfall has a challenging trek, often requiring a local guide.

-Enjoy easy walks through the rice fields directly behind Lovina.
+Enjoy easy walks in the rice fields directly behind Lovina.
 More extensive treks are available in the Munduk region.

-A Waterproof phone case protects your smartphone from water damage during any water-based activities or unexpected rain.
+A Waterproof phone case protects your smartphone from water damage during any water-activities centered on or unexpected rain.

 Engage with Balinese culture through workshops, performances, and community initiatives.